lennyleadership/spiritual_notes/content.en/docs/81_hymns/LBC_hymns.md

   </tr>
   <tr>
     <td style = "border-style: none"><p>
-35. I will sing of the mercies of the Lord
 I will sing of the mercies of the Lord forever
 I will sing, I will sing
 I will sing of the mercies of the Lord forever